guibou/AdventOfCode2024/README.md

 # Benchmarks / Testing

-You can run a global test using `nix run .#benchmark`, it gives the individual test time as well as global timing.
+You can run a global test using `nix run .#bench`, it gives the individual test time as well as global timing.
 It uses `sydtest` underneath, so you can use filtering (for performant execution of individual tests) or other nice features.